-But don’t let this fool you, there are unexpected ticket controls and you’ll have to pay a fine if they catch you without a valid ticket.
+But don’t let this fool you, there are unexpected ticket controls.
+Obviously, you’ll have to pay a fine if they catch you without a valid ticket.

 On platforms, it is customary to let people get off before you enter.
-If a train is really packed, the passengers standing at the doors not only step aside to let others get off, they might even get off themselves to make room.
+If a train is really packed, the passengers standing at the doors do step aside and let others get off.
+They might even get off themselves to make room.
 Therefore, you should not stand too close or even right in front of the doors.

 Another thing you shouldn’t do in Germany, and nowhere else, for that matter, is putting your feet on the seats.
-That’s a bit no-no and there will definitely be someone scolding you.
+That’s a big no-no and there will definitely be someone scolding you.

 Driving and Cycling

 A good alternative – even in big cities – is cycling.
-Being a visitor, you probably don’t have your bike with you, but that’s no problem since you can always rent one.
+Being a visitor, you probably don’t have your bike with you.
+That’s not a problem since you can always rent one.

 Many hotels have bikes as a service for their guests.